albert-magarire/albert-magarire/README.md

 # Hi, I'm Betserai Albert Magarire 👋
 ## Top Repository

-Here are my top 5 repositories that I am most proud of:
+This is the most recent project that I have been working on:

 ### 1. **[Virtual Thrift Store](https://github.com/albert-magarire/Lander-Thrift-Store)**
 A **web-based** platform for managing virtual thrift stores, featuring **user registration**, **shopping**, and **admin management**.
 Built with **Java**, **HTML**, and **CSS**.